Pulcheria: Church and Judaism

+Pulcheria was influential in ecclesiastical policies.
+In a letter from Pope Leo I, a contemporary of Pulcheria, he complimented her great piety and despisal of the errors of heretics.

+Pulcheria and Theodosius potentially held anti-Jewish sentiments, which may have contributed to laws against Jewish worship in the capital.
+Before the reign of Theodosius II, synagogues were treated as private property and protected by the imperial government.
+Theodosius enacted a law that forbade the construction of synagogues and required the destruction of those in existence.
+Theodosius also ordered the execution of a group of Jews after strife among Christians emerged in Palestine.

+Pulcheria was famous for her philanthropy.
+According to Sozomen, she erected many churches and buildings for the poor in and around Constantinople.
+Pulcheria's building projects in Constantinople were so vast that the eleventh region of the city was named the Pulcherianai.
+As well as contributing new churches and districts to the city, Pulcheria contributed significantly to the Christian Church by reinstating bishops who were dismissed and returning the remains of others, such as Flavian, as relics of the church.

+First Council of Ephesus

 The First Council of Ephesus, held in 431 in Theodosius's reign, involved two rival bishops: Nestorius, who was Archbishop of Constantinople, and Cyril, the Patriarch of Alexandria.
 The dispute grew from their disagreement over the nature of Christ.

-Nestorius advocated diminishing the influence of the doctrine of the "Theotokos", i.e., "the one who gives birth to the One Who is God" or "Mother of God", in the church.
+Nestorius advocated diminishing the influence of the doctrine of the "Theotokos", i.e. "Mother of God", in the church.
 This conflicted with the religious beliefs of Pulcheria, as she was a virgin empress, and a rivalry between them ensued, during which Nestorius launched a smear campaign against her.
 Nestorius also tried to remove Pulcheria's image and her altar cloth from the altar, against her wishes.
 However, Pulcheria and her allies, including Eusebius of Dorylaeum, struck back by launching a campaign against Nestorius.
 Meanwhile, Cyril had already publicly condemned Nestorius and wrote to the imperial court stating that the doctrine of the "Theotokos" was correct.
 Theodosius and his advisors decided to hold a council, thereby allowing Nestorius an opportunity to vindicate himself.

 However, the Council, teeming with Cyril's allies, condemned Nestorius' position.
 Nestorians, who were unable to take part in the previous council, held their own council to denounce Cyril.
 The emperor first tried to find a middle ground but eventually favored Cyril.
 The title of "Theotokos" was decreed as orthodox.
 He also deposed Nestorius and banished him to a monastery in Antioch.
 Thus, Pulcheria's campaign against Nestorius was successful, but ecclesiastical controversies did not stop there.